 The policy of the organisation regarding re-employment following redundancy follow the NJC terms and conditions, i.e. if a redundant employee commences local government employment within one month of the redundancy then the redundancy payment must be returned.
 Any other re-employment will only be considered where all other Council rules on recruitment or procurement have been followed.
-From April 2016 legislation will be introduced that requires the return of all compensation payments by senior staff (defined as those earning in excess of £80,000 per annum) returning to the public sector within twelve months; our policies will be amended to incorporate these requirements once the specific guidance has been issued by Government.
+It is expected that from June 2017 legislation will be introduced that caps exit payments at £95,000 on the total value of the payment for public sector workers and introduces a statutory requirement to recover exit payments made to workers whose minimum salary is £80,000 at the point of leaving employment and returning to work with another public sector employer within a 12 month period.
+Council policies will be amended to incorporate these requirements.